HarryJDZhang/HarryJDZhang.github.io/_posts/2022-09-11-Free-Energy-Cup.md

 **Click [HERE](https://mp.weixin.qq.com/s/oI9eoFy-urCuCmzhmzg_Nw) and then Click "Read the original text" link at the bottom to download and fill the team registration chart.** Please send the filled chart to our official e-mail address (thufreeenergy@163.com) before the due time (GMT+8, 23:59, Sept.
 18, 2022).

-**Haven't found your teammate yet?** Don't worry!
+**Haven't found your teammates yet?** Don't worry!
 Scan the QR code below to **join the WeChat Group for potential participants**, where we have numerous enthusiasts with great innovative ideas for the car.

 <div align=center>
 <img src="https://github.com/HarryJDZhang/HarryJDZhang.github.io/blob/master/QRCode-FreeEnergyCup.jpg?raw=true" width=180 />